Certificates, Short Courses and Workshops

 To Register for the workshop please contact Office of Conference Services - Wildlife Management Short Course at 970-491-6222 or visit https://conferencereg.colostate.edu/wildlifemanagementshortcourse2016.

 Format of the workshop will be a combination of lectures and computer lab exercises.
-The workshop would start on Monday morning, 8:00am, June 1, 2015, and end Friday at noon (with some time during Friday afternoon to address specific user questions).
+The workshops typically start on Monday mornings, at 8:00 am, and end Fridays at noon (with some time during Friday afternoon to address specific user questions).
 Evening sessions would be provided as needed to cover the workshop material.
 Attendees are encouraged to bring their own data for analysis to the workshop, but should recognize that a thorough analysis will not be completed at the workshop.
 Given the amount of material to be covered, attendees likely would not be able to begin analysis of their own data until Thursday afternoon.

 Online/Distance Credit Certificate Program